kai-pinckard/image-segmenter-finder/AWS_README.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions

 ## Main Tutorial
 Follow the tutorial until you get to the part that tells you to run `kubectl get svc`.
 Run that command and ensure everything is working as expected.
 Note that in the tutorial you will need to use some of the information you obtained in the previous parts of this document.
 Furthermore, when the time comes select "AWS for linux-only workloads".
+Basic Steps include:

+- Downloading the AWS Kuberneties installer

 Note that running the command that creates a kubernetes cluster typically takes about 15 minutes.

 https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html